GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 not provided after **a**\|\ **f**\|\ **g**.
 This can be useful for automated plots where the region may not always be the same, making it difficult to determine the appropriate *stride* in advance.
 For example, **-Bafg** will select all three spacings automatically for both axes.
 In case of longitude–latitude plots, this will keep the spacing the same on both axes.
 You can also use **-Bxafg -Byafg** to auto-select them separately.
-Also note that given the myriad ways of specifying time-axis annotations, the automatic selections may need to be overridden with manual settings to active exactly what you need.
+Note that given the myriad ways of specifying time-axis annotations, the automatic selections may need to be overridden with manual settings to active exactly what you need.
 When *stride* is omitted after **g**, the grid line spacing is chosen the same as the minor tick spacing; unless **g** is used in consort with **a**, then the grid lines are spaced the same as the annotations.